Hakone Day Trip From Tokyo

 Start: Shinjuku to Odawara by Train or Shinkansen

-The Hakone Free Pass is valid for the Odakyu railway line between Shinjuku and Odawara only.
+The Hakone Free Pass is valid for the Odakyu railway line between Shinjuku and Odawara stations.
 If you’re coming to Shinjuku station from another Tokyo station, remember to tap out your Suica card (or other IC card) before you use your Hakone Free Pass to enter the Odakyu railway platforms.

 If you have the JR Pass, you can take the Shinkansen to Odawara from Shinjuku.
-Purchase a Hakone Free Pass once you arrive in Odawara, to start your Hakone Day Trip from Tokyo.
+Purchase a Hakone Free Pass once you arrive in Odawara, to start your Hakone day-trip from Tokyo.

-Odawara to Hakone-Yumoto by Train
+Step 1: Odawara to Hakone-Yumoto by Train

 Once you reach Odawara Station, you need to make a short transfer to Hakone-Yumoto Station.